Patrick Kisnorbo: Melbourne Victory

 In June 2024, Kisnorbo returned to Australia, signing a three-year contract as coach of Melbourne Victory.

 After only seven league games, including five wins, one draw and a loss, Melbourne Victory announced that Kisnorbo had departed the club effective immediately on the 17th of December.

 Yokohama F. Marinos

 On 23 December 2024, Kisnorbo joined J1 League club Yokohama F. Marinos as the assistant coach to the head coach Steve Holland.
 On 18 April 2025, Kisnorbo was appointed as the interim head coach of Yokohama F. Marinos, following Holland's termination.

 Kisnorbo was sacked only 55 days after the appointment.
 In his tenure with Marinos he managed ten games with only two victories and eight defeats, including a shameful home elimination of the Emperor's Cup against the fourth side team ReinMeer Aomori.

+Sydney FC

+On 24 March 2026, Kisnorbo was announced as the manager of Sydney FC for the remainder of the 2025–26 season.